On this page

 In order to ensure fire safety in your childcare centre, you must submit a notification of occupancy to your local municipality.
 If you operate a childcare centre for more than ten children under the age of 12, you need an All-in-one Permit for Physical Aspects (Omgevingsvergunning).

 When you establish a childcare centre, you must contend with various environmental requirements.
 In most cases, you need to submit a notification of environmental management to your municipal authority.

-The holder and any directors or foundation officers must have a certificate of good conduct (verklaring omtrent het gedrag, VOG).
-You require a VOGfor the registration of your childcare centre in the National Childcare and Playgroup Register (LRKP).
+The holders, directors or foundation officers and all staff must have a certificate of good conduct (verklaring omtrent het gedrag, VOG) and then register in the childcare staff register (Education Consilidation Department, in Dutch).